oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 [TypeName, BaseType, [TypeOption, ...], TypeDescription]
 ```

-* If BaseType is Enumerated, each field definition MUST have three elements:
+* If BaseType is Enumerated, each item definition MUST have three elements:

-1. **FieldID:** the integer identifier of the field
+1. **ItemID:** the integer identifier of the item
-2. **FieldName:** the name or label of the field
+2. **ItemValue:** the string value of the item
-3. **FieldDescription:** a non-normative comment
+3. **ItemDescription:** a non-normative comment
 ```
 [TypeName, BaseType, [TypeOption, ...], TypeDescription, [
-    [FieldID, FieldName, FieldDescription],
+    [ItemID, ItemValue, ItemDescription],
     ...
 ]]
 ```